 A Revolutionary Lifeline: Teaching Fanon in a Postcolonial World (click image below for link)

-- Salem, Sara.
-(2017) "Critical interventions in debates on the Arab revolutions: Centring class."
-Review of African Political Economy.
-(Forthcoming 2017.)
+Salem, Sara.
+2017.
+“Critical interventions in debates on the Arab revolutions: centring class.”
+Review of African Political Economy (Online First).

-- Salem, Sara and Vanessa Eileen-Thomas.
-(2016) “Old racisms, new masks: On the continuing discontinuities of racism and the erasure of race in European contexts.” nineteen sixty nine: an ethnic studies journal, vol. 3, no. 1, pp. 1-24.
+Salem, Sara and Vanessa Eileen-Thomas.
+2016.
+“Old racisms, new masks: On the continuing discontinuities of racism and the erasure of race in European contexts.” nineteen sixty nine: an ethnic studies journal.

-- Salem, Sara.
-(2015) The Political is Personal - Personal Reflections on a Feminist Trajectory - from transnational feminism to class politics.
+- The Political is Personal - Personal Reflections on a Feminist Trajectory - from transnational feminism to class politics.
 The Wide Margin.
+2015.

 - Reading and Mis-Reading Frantz Fanon.
 The Postcolonialist.
 2014.

 - The Egyptian Military and the 2011 Revolution.
 Jadaliyya.
 2013.